kpabin0/CatchUp/README.md

 - React.js
 - framer-motion
 - Tailwindcss
+- Axios

 Backend
 - Node.js
 - Express
+- pg (for postgresql)
-- MySQL
+- bcrypt

+Other
+- Render (for cloud database hosting, postgresql)
-- Axios
+- Figma (early design)

-**#Note: These are major libraries, for detailed library used refer to `package.json`**
+**#Note: These are major libraries, for detailed library used refer to `package.json` of respective folder** **#Note: This project requires running of both backend and frontend, so have to run locally to get most out it**

-A Project By
-- Neha Shah
-- Pabin Khanal
-- Roshan Thapa

-Objectives
-- To understand & realize workings of DBMS and its coordination with other components on interactive Web-Application.
-- To create an all-in-one Cricket Portal for Tournaments in Nepal.